-Note: For more information on Device Security options, refer to the Network Management Card Security Hardening Guide.
+Note: For more information on Device Security options, refer to Appendix 2: Network Management Card Security Hardening Checklist.

 Software Patch Updates

 Schneider Electric strongly recommends that, prior to deployment, customers ensure their devices have been updated with the latest firmware versions.